Updated 2nd June 2020

-To open yourself for criticism is often hard, especially when you work very hard at it.
+To open yourself up for criticism is often hard, especially when you've worked very hard at it.
 However, when you edit your text you should always ask for feedback.
 Before publishing your post, ask your friends or coworkers to read the post in the light of these SEO copywriting techniques.
-Feedbacks let you know of what your audience or a third person feels about the post and it keeps your mind open for any improvements that may be required.
+Feedback lets you know of what your audience or a third person feels about the post and it keeps your mind open to any improvements that may be required.

-Remember that your post is for the audience and not yourself, therefore, effective criticism is eventually going to work in your favor.
+Remember that your post is for the audience and not yourself, therefore, effective criticism is eventually going to work in your favour.

-If you want to ensure that your content increases your web ranking, carefully following through these SEO guidelines is important.
+If you want to ensure that your content increases your web ranking, it's important to carefully follow these SEO guidelines.
 Writing for SEO is a technique that gets into your skin after a little practice.
 Once you start applying all the techniques you will see how your productivity will start to increase and how your style will naturaly find the right keywords and create the right structure.

 Learn more of our SEO services to let us help you increase your brand today.